 Savings over 20 years can range from $65,000 in Hawaii to $8,500 in Nebraska, according Clean Technica.
 Calculate your solar costs with this solar calculator from Energy Sage.
 Using solar energy doesn’t just save money, it can earn money too.
 If your solar panels produce more electricity than your property uses, most states require the energy companies to pay you for the energy you added to the grid.
 This process is called net metering.

 Check with your utility company to see if they offer rebates for using a programmable thermostat.
-Some may even offer you a free upgrade to one!
+Some may even offer you a free upgrade to one.
 These are best for particularly hot or cold locations.
-Instead of leaving the heat or AC on overnight to ensure returning to a comfortable work environment, this thermostat can be programmed to turn on to heat the building or cool it a few hours before employees or tenants return for work.
+Instead of leaving the heat or A/C on overnight to ensure returning to a comfortable work environment, this thermostat can be programmed to turn on to heat the building or cool it a few hours before employees return for work or tenants come home.

 Using a programmable thermostat also protects business investors by automatically turning off on the weekends.
 Rather than depending on employees to remember to turn off the A/C, a programmable thermostat is set to turn on and off at all the right times.